Farfetch/kafkaflow-retry-extensions/website/docs/getting-started/quickstart.md

 ### 1. Create a folder for your applications

-Create a new folder with the name _KafkaFlowRetryuickstart_.
+Create a new folder with the name _KafkaFlowRetryQuickstart_.

 ### 2. Setup Apache Kafka